yorickpeterse/ffi-aspell/README.md

 * FFI: `gem install ffi`
 * Aspell (`sudo pacman -S aspell` if you're on Arch Linux)
-* Dutch and Greek language packs for Aspell.
+* Dutch and Greek language packs for Aspell (only when testing the code)

 ## Usage